 - Resident Advisors must always document any situation when the Master Key is used, unless directed by the Hall Director/Graduate Hall Director.

-- Resident Advisors will utilize their access to rooms/building through the use of their PED, the Master Key, lockout keys, etc. in a responsible manner always.
+- Resident Advisors will always utilize their access to rooms/building through the use of their PED, the Master Key, lockout keys, etc. responsibly.
 Loss or inappropriate use of keys or PED may result in termination and/or a charge for changing affected locks.

 Expectation Eight: Additional Employment and Academic Internships/Commitments

-- First-year Resident Advisors may seek additional employment on- or off-campus for a maximum of fifteen (15) hours per week.
-This 15-hour maximum includes travel time.
-Returning Resident Advisors may seek additional employment on- or off-campus for a maximum of twenty (20) hours per week.
-This 20-hour maximum includes travel time.
+- The Resident Advisor position is a twenty (20) hour per week on-campus position.
+Resident Advisors may seek additional employment off-campus for a maximum of ten (10) hours per week.
+This 10-hour maximum includes travel time.
+A Resident Advisor who works an additional on-campus job may work no more than eight (8) hours per week to remain in compliance with the Patient Protection and Affordable Care Act.
 All RAs are discouraged from having jobs that regularly take them away from the residence halls during evening and night hours.

 - The RA position and its duties will take precedence over any additional employment.
 Failure to maintain satisfactory RA job performance may result in disciplinary action, including being asked to resign from the additional job or the Resident Advisor position.